phos-x/worldEconomy/README.md

-# World Trade Data Analysis
+# World Economy Data Analysis

-This repository contains a Python-based project for analyzing world trade data.
+This repository contains a Python-based project for analyzing world economy data.
 It includes modules for loading, cleaning, and visualizing datasets related to trade, inflation, and other economic indicators.

 ## This Code Has Not Been Tested😱.
 Currently Fascinated with Other Projects.😁